An organized data vocabulary called schema markup (schema.org) aids search engines in comprehending the content on your website.

 Product markup provides Google with more details about the products that are displayed on your website so that users may view more information about them immediately on the results page.

 Additionally, it provides Google with a picture of your product that could show up in Google Image Search.
 If you neglect image searches, which make up 22.6% of all searches, you could lose out on a lot of traffic.
+For a deeper dive, explore our guide on Overviews Killing Traffic.

 Not all pages with structured data will have rich results displayed by Google.
 However, by including schema markup on your website, you’ll increase your chances of receiving a rich result that occupies more space on the results page.